marcoslar/marcoslar.com/books.md

 ### *2025*

+- The Metamorphosis of Prime Intellect. *Roger Williams*
 - The Man Who Folded Himself. *David Gerrold*
 - Fahrenheit 451. *Ray Bradbury*
 - A Short Stay in Hell. *Steven L. Peck*